Midtrans/advanced-faq-site/faq-general.md

 For inbound request from Midtrans to Merchant, we provide IP address to whitelist:
 Please refer to: https://docs.midtrans.com/en/reference/address.html

+### Why merchant is getting 403 from Cloudflare, merchant is using reverse-proxy to contact Midtrans API?
+We always recommend for request to be sent directly to Midtrans API.
+Using reverse-proxy in front of Midtrans API can risk exposing the transaction data to the proxy (and its log).
+Exposing payment data like credit card posses big security risk and should be avoided.

+Midtrans is also using Cloudflare as security measurements on top of Midtrans API.
+Cloudflare might block the request because it thinks the request is indicated as insecure.

+Using proxy may cause failures, and if the failures is on the proxy side, Midtrans can't (and not in the position) to help, please consult your proxy admin.

+\#cloudflare \#security \#proxy

 ### Merchant developer are using React/Vue/Angular (or any frontend framework) PWA, does Midtrans have any compatible library?
 Please note that those framework is frontend JS frameworks.